 Additionally, any law enforcement information provided by state law enforcement agencies concerning registered sex offenders may be released from the University Police Department.
-The police department can be contacted at 956-665-7151 (UTRGV Edinburg campus) or 956-882-8232 (UTRGV Brownsville Campus).
-The University will release information in student education records to appropriate University or University of Texas System officials as indicated in no. 1 above when there is a legitimate educational interest.
+General questions can be directed to the police department at 956-882-7777 and for emergencies at 956-882-4911.
+The University will release information in student education records to appropriate University or University of Texas System officials as indicated in number 1 above when there is a legitimate educational interest.
 A school official is a person employed by the university in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the university has contracted (such as an attorney, auditor or collection agent); a person serving on The University of Texas System Board of Regents; or a student serving on an official committee or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibility.
 Upon request, the university discloses education records without consent to officials of another school in which a student seeks or intends to enroll.
 Where required by regulations, a record of requests for disclosure and such disclosure of personally identifiable information from student education records shall be maintained by the custodian of the public record for each student and will also be made available for inspection pursuant to this policy.
 If the university discovers that a third party who has received student records from the university has released or failed to destroy such records in violation of this policy, the university will determine any future access by that third party and may take further appropriate action.
 Respective records no longer subject to audit nor presently under request for access may be purged according to regular schedules.